Presymplectic geometry and Liouville sectors with corners and its monoidality: Geometry of transverse coisotropic collections

 For any given subset $I \subset \{1, \cdots, m\}$, we denote

 and $\pi_{H_I}: H_I \to \cN_{H_I}$ be the canonical projection.
 We also denote the full intersection by

-Furthermore, by the clean intersection property of the coisotropic collection, we can choose the collection $\{\sigma_{C,1}, \ldots, \sigma_{C,m}\}$ to have the complete intersection property in that their images form a collection of clean intersection.
+Furthermore, by the transverse intersection property of the coisotropic collection, we can choose the collection $\{\sigma_{C,1}, \ldots, \sigma_{C,m}\}$ to have the complete intersection property in that their images form a collection of transverse intersection.
 More precisely, we fix the following choice of smooth sections for a finer study of the neighborhood structure of further constructions we will perform \begin{choice}[Choice of sections $\sigma_i: \cN_{H_i} \to H_i$] For each $i = 1, \ldots, m$, we choose a smooth section

-for each $i = 1, \ldots, n$.
-Denote the set of sections $\sigma_i: \cN_{H_i} \to H_i$ by \eqn \sigma = \{\sigma_1, \ldots, \sigma_m\}. \eqnd \end{choice}
+for each $i = 1, \ldots, m$.
+Denote the set of sections $\sigma_i: \cN_{H_i} \to H_i$ by \be \sigma = \{\sigma_1, \ldots, \sigma_m\}. \ee \end{choice}

 Recall from Section \ref{sec:intrinsic} that for each $i$ a choice of smooth section

 provides the trivialization map